Krish2208/todo/README.md

 -   Todo Category
     -   Todos can be categorized in various ways to make them more useful.
 Each Category and completion status gives a different look to the avatar making it visible differently.
+    -   Filter the todoList on the basis of category.

 -   Summary
     -   It is generated to give a brief about the scheduled tasks.